 For assistance with cost estimates, see Budgeting Guidelines.

 The policies in allocating funds for the Visiting Educator program are as follows:

 - Requests for support for Visiting Educators will be solicited twice annually: in October for the following spring semester and in March for the following fall semester.

 - The ASID committee allocates approximately one-half of the available funds for each semester.
 Late requests will be considered subject to the availability of uncommitted funds.
 Due to limited funds we are generally not able to support more than one Visiting Educator per department.

-- Please provide the mailing address of your visitor on the application form.
-The Office of the Provost and Dean of the Faculty will mail the necessary contract and tax forms for processing honoraria.
+- Please provide the e-mail and mailing address of your visitor on the application form.
+The Office of the Provost and Dean of the Faculty will e-mail the necessary contract and tax forms for processing honoraria.

 - Include a schedule of planned meetings and presentations, keeping in mind that the guest is to give a public presentation during his or her visit.